petrusen/pomsimulator/README.md

 ## How to Cite

-When publishing results generated with POMSimulator, we kindly request you to cite the original paper:
+When publishing results generated with POMSimulator, we kindly request you to cite the original paper, and if possible the corresponding release as archived on [Zenodo](https://zenodo.org/records/10689769):

 > Petrus, E.; Segado, M.; Bo, C. *Chem.
 Sci.*, **2020**, 11, 8448-8456 [doi.org/10.1039/D0SC03530K](https://doi.org/10.1039/D0SC03530K)